emdailey/spot/doc/manual/secondarychannels.rst

 ===============

 This window contains a display which shows the altitude over time of selected targets in your target list.

 .. image:: Visibility.*

+.. note:: This window will be blank if there are no targets selected.

 Highlighted regions
 -------------------